rogue-hack-lab/meetup-spreader-python/README.md

 To run with cron, clone this repository and:
 * change the setup.sh to reflect the environment
-* make secrets.sh available to be sourced by the script
 * make /var/log/meetupTwitterer.py writable by the script
 * add an entry to crontab